gandreini/css-guidelines/css-style-guide.md

     //  COLORS
     // ------------------------------------ //

-and variables whose name is not completely explaining its meaning must be preceded by a comment like this:
+and variables whose name is not easily understandable must be preceded by a comment like this:

     // Sets the margin between the content and the footer
     @content-margin-bottom: $spacing-unit;

-Sometimes it's be useful to define variables with values relative to other variables.
-This is clear with colors where we can have a main color for links and a hover color which is the **same color but lighter**:
+Sometimes it's useful to define variables with values relative to other variables.
+This happens with colors where we can have a main color for links and a hover color which is **a lighter shade of the same color**:

     @color-text-link: #0071bc;
     @color-text-link-hover: lighten(@color-text-link, 25);

-if we change the color of link we must **change only one value** and the second one is changed automatically.
+This allows to change a single variable and affect many variables in our **variables.scss**.

+### 3.4 File naming conventions

+File organization, file naming and class naming are strictly related and very important to easily manage the style of the project.

+Naming conventions don't affect only class names, but also the name of some files of the project.
+This is especially true for **components** and **layouts**.

+For instance, the same **component/layout name** will be used for:

+- **SASS root class**: each component/layout SASS file root class.
+- **SASS file name**: also the SASS file for each component/layout will be named using the corresponding name.
+Class pre
+- **HTML class of the root element**: each component/layout HTML code root element class.
+Child elements will be named as seen before (see 3.1 Components and layouts);
+- **HTML file name**;
+- **JS/PHP/* file name**: depending on the technology of the project.

+Why: naming coherence allows developers to easily understand what any snippet of code is and belongs to, easily find what they are looking for

 ---

 ## 4. States
 States are used to style components that are in special momentary condition like **active**, **disabled** or **loading**.
-In this case we don't follow the BEM guidelines but we **add** a standalone state class at the root element of the component.
+In this case we don't follow the BEM guidelines but we **add** a standalone state class at the **root element of the component**.
 State classes start with the prefix **"is-"** or **"has-"**.

 Some examples: